florence07/LLM-Benchmarking-via-Representation-Multi-task-Learning/README.md

 ### `application/`

-This folder contains the main code for the real-data application.
+This folder contains the code used to fit the methods in the paper on the MMLU item-response matrix.

 - `run_mmlu_real_data_ai_measurement.py`
   Main Python script for the real-data estimation pipeline.
+In the paper's notation, this is the driver that fits the proposed estimator, the global benchmark, and related baselines on the model-by-item binary response matrix.
 - `mmlu_initialization.R`
-  R script for initialization and setup checks for the MMLU application.
+  R script that reproduces and inspects the initialization procedure used before optimization.

 ### `real_data/`

-This folder contains the public real-data inputs used by the application.
+This folder contains the real-data inputs used by the application section of the paper.

 - `item_contents.csv`
-  Item-level content file for the benchmark items.
+  Item-level content file.
+It maps each benchmark item to its subject.
 - `item_level_matrix.part01.csv`
   First half of the model-by-item binary response matrix.
 - `item_level_matrix.part02.csv`
   Second half of the model-by-item binary response matrix.
 - `metadata.csv`
-  Model-level metadata used in the application analysis.
+  Model-level metadata used for model descriptions and follow-up analysis.

 ### `results/`

-This folder contains generated outputs from the project, such as:
+This folder contains exported outputs that correspond directly to the paper's ranking objects.

+The key files are:

+- `general_results.csv`
+  One row per model.
+This is the main general-ranking summary table and contains:
+  - the proposed general trait estimate `theta_G`
+  - the proposed general ranking
-- trait estimates
+  - the global benchmark general trait estimate `theta_G`
+  - the global benchmark ranking
+  - the raw overall accuracy score on a 0-100 scale
-- ranking tables
+  - the raw accuracy ranking

-- comparison summaries
-- figures
+- `Domain-specific traits/`

-For example, the `Domain-specific traits/` subfolder stores subject-by-subject CSV outputs with:
+  One CSV per subject.
+Each file stores, for every model:

-- proposed domain-specific trait and rank
+  - the proposed domain-specific trait estimate `theta_t` and its ranking
-- local domain-specific trait and rank
+  - the local benchmark domain-specific trait estimate and its ranking
-- subject accuracy on a 0-100 scale and its rank
+  - the subject-specific raw accuracy on a 0-100 scale and its ranking

+This matches the paper's comparison logic:

+- `proposed`
+  The representation multi-task learning estimator, which jointly estimates subject traits and a general trait.
+- `global`
+  The shared-general-trait benchmark that forces one common trait across subjects.
+- `local`
+  The subject-by-subject benchmark that fits each subject separately.
+In this repo it is used for domain-specific comparisons, not for the main general summary.
+- `accuracy`
+  The direct empirical score benchmark computed from the binary response matrix.

 ### `simulation/`

-This folder is reserved for simulation code and simulation outputs tied to the methodological part of the project.

-At the moment, it is also kept as a clean placeholder in this version of the repo.
+This folder is reserved for the simulation side of the project.
+In the current public repo it is only kept as a placeholder.

+## How The Files Map To The Paper

+The paper studies two levels of latent ability:

+- A general trait, usually written as `theta_G`
+- Subject-specific traits, usually written as `theta_t`

+In this repo, the corresponding outputs are:

+- General trait comparison:
+  `results/general_results.csv`
+- Subject-specific trait comparison:
+  `results/Domain-specific traits/<subject>.csv`

+The real-data estimation uses:

+- `real_data/item_level_matrix.part01.csv`
+- `real_data/item_level_matrix.part02.csv`
+- `real_data/item_contents.csv`

+and the fitting pipeline is implemented in:

+- `application/run_mmlu_real_data_ai_measurement.py`

-## Design principle
+## Reading Guide

-The structure is intentionally minimal:

-- put empirical and modeling scripts in `application/`
-- put public input data in `real_data/`
-- put generated outputs in `results/`
-- put simulation work in `simulation/`

-This keeps the repository easy to read, easy to maintain, and easy to extend without adding extra nested README files or unnecessary subfolder complexity.
+If you want to understand the application section quickly:

+1. Start with `results/general_results.csv` to see how the proposed general ranking differs from the global benchmark and from raw overall accuracy.
+2. Then open a few files in `results/Domain-specific traits/` to see how the proposed subject-specific traits compare with the local benchmark and raw subject accuracy.
+3. Use `real_data/item_contents.csv` to map each output file back to the benchmark subject structure.
+4. Use `application/run_mmlu_real_data_ai_measurement.py` if you want to trace how the estimates were produced.